a-r-d/a-r-d.github.io/_posts/2023-02-26-uuids-over-autoincrementing-ids-are-so-much-better-its-not-even-close.markdown

 Let me tell you - your ops team is copy pasting ids and doing stuff in your internal dashboards you made them (we have like 40 retool apps 😂) and they are going to make mistakes because they are human.

-It's totally possible to make mistake if they mix up `userId` value 10001 with `orderId` value 10001.
+It's totally possible to make a mistake if they mix up `userId` value 10001 with `orderId` value 10001.
 But if it's UUIDs?
 No they can't no overlap.

 You need 2.71 quintillion UUID generations for `1ccccb76-206f-4abc-930b-09ee47764874` to collide with that same UUID in another table.